AIM-Harvard/pyradiomics/docs/usage.rst

 ------------------------------

-* This represents an example where feature classes are used directly, circumventing checks and preprocessing done by the radiomics feature extractor class, and is not intended as standard use example.
+* This represents an example where feature classes are used directly, circumventing checks and preprocessing done by the radiomics feature extractor class, and is not intended as standard use.

 * (LINUX) To run from source code, add pyradiomics to the environment variable PYTHONPATH (Not necessary when PyRadiomics is installed):